python/cpython/Doc/library/curses.rst

 .. function:: getmouse()

-   After :meth:`~window.getch` returns :const:`KEY_MOUSE` to signal a mouse event, this method should be call to retrieve the queued mouse event, represented as a 5-tuple ``(id, x, y, z, bstate)``. *id* is an ID value used to distinguish multiple devices, and *x*, *y*, *z* are the event's coordinates.  (*z* is currently unused.)  *bstate* is an integer value whose bits will be set to
+   After :meth:`~window.getch` returns :const:`KEY_MOUSE` to signal a mouse event, this method should be called to retrieve the queued mouse event, represented as a 5-tuple ``(id, x, y, z, bstate)``. *id* is an ID value used to distinguish multiple devices, and *x*, *y*, *z* are the event's coordinates.  (*z* is currently unused.)  *bstate* is an integer value whose bits will be set to